epam/hub-extensions/README.md

 ### hub pull

-For `pull` extension you need Node.js installed.
+For `pull` extension you need Node.js and NPM installed.